 Colonial Williamsburg offers a wonderful selection of entertainment programs for the holiday season.
 Visitors of all ages will enjoy performances such as Midwinter Stories, Dressing the Fashionable Bride (in the Colonial era), or walking tours such as the Annual Christmas Homes Tour, a walk through five private homes in the Historic Area not usually open to the public.
 Note that these programs require tickets at an additional charge.

 Programs for the little ones in your family include dressing up for the holidays; 18th-century music, dance, storytelling, and a puppet show; celebrating several religious traditions; singing carols, and an introduction to British holiday traditions.
 The whole family will love the Christmas lights and, for real excitement, head over to Busch Gardens amusement park.

 Holiday Dining at Colonial Williamsburg

-- Chowning's Tavern - casual dining, chicken, ribs, pulled pork
+- Chowning's Tavern: Casual restaurant serving chicken, ribs, and pulled pork

-- King's Arms Tavern - fine dining, prime beef, pork, lamb
+- King's Arms Tavern: Fine dining restaurant that specializes in prime beef, pork, and lamb

-While visiting Williamsburg, be sure to visit Christmas Town at Busch Gardens.
-The amusement park is transformed into a Christmas wonderland, combining an immersive holiday experience with one-of-a-kind shopping and dining opportunities, all-new holiday shows and a spectacular light-dancing Christmas tree.
+At Christmas Town at Busch Gardens, the amusement park is transformed into a Christmas wonderland, combining an immersive holiday experience with one-of-a-kind shopping and dining opportunities, all-new holiday shows, and a spectacular light-dancing Christmas tree.